Characterizing the Structure of Online Conversations Across Reddit: Discussion

-Threaded online discussions are commonplace across social media platforms.
-These threaded discussions induce a graphical tree structure.
-In this paper, we explored the variation in three crucial structural properties of the discussion trees\textemdash their width, depth, and size, using an extensive set of properties of the discussion trees.
-We hypothesized that online discussions' structure depends on the broader environment that such conversations take place in and it also depends on the properties of the actual content shared.
-So, we operationalized our hypothesis using a set of global and local features.
-Global features represented the broader context in which the discussions are happening.
-In this paper, they describe the properties of the subreddit of the post.
-Local features, on the other hand, represent the properties of the post itself.
+Threaded online discussions are ubiquitous across various social media platforms, inducing graphical tree structures.
+Our research explored three vital structural aspects of these discussion trees: width, depth, and size, through an empirical analysis of over 250,000 posts and 3 million comments.
+We hypothesized that the structure of online discussions depends on both the broader environment (global features) and the specific properties of the content shared (local features).
+To test this hypothesis, we examined the impact of a comprehensive set of global features (representing the subreddit properties) and local features (representing post-specific attributes).

-An empirical analysis of over 250 thousand posts and over 3 million comments randomly sampled from 500 subreddits helped us crystallize our understanding of discussion trees' structural properties through the lens of global and local properties.
-As expected, both global and local features are crucial in explaining the discussion trees' structural properties.
-Local features are collectively more important as they explain significantly more variation in the discussion trees' structural properties than global features.
-However, there is significant heterogeneity in the impact of the various features.
-Several global features also play a crucial role in understanding the specific properties of discussion trees.

-One of our main results in the paper quantifies the relative importance of a post's global and local features in explaining the variation in the width, depth, and size of online discussion trees.
-As we saw, local features collectively explain significantly more variation than the global features.
-This finding can be attributed to the fact that an average user decides to interact with a post primarily based on that post's attributes instead of the characteristics of the subreddit.
-Previous social media studies have also underscored the importance of local features of a post, such as its wording and sentiment in determining its spread ~\citep{tan2014effect,romero2011differences,zhang2018characterizing}.
+Our findings reveal that while both global and local features are crucial in explaining discussion trees' structural properties, local features collectively explain significantly more variation than global features.
+This suggests that users primarily decide to interact with a post based on its specific attributes rather than the characteristics of the subreddit.
+Nevertheless, several global properties of subreddits also significantly influence discussion tree structures, emphasizing the need to consider both feature types.